soorya38/thinkex-OSS/README.md

 ## Self-Hosting

-Want full control?
-Run ThinkEx on your own infrastructure.
+Want to run ThinkEx on your own infrastructure?

 ### Prerequisites